DIDONEproject/musif/docs/source/Feature_definition.md

 The _Kind of values_ column is mainly referred to the Didone DataFrames and its aim is to give an idea of the range of values that are produced by each feature.

-Finally, the _Sock module_ column list the module distributed in musiFand that generates each feature.
+Finally, the _Sock module_ column list the module distributed in musifand that generates each feature.

 | **Column RegEx**                   | **Explanation**                                                                                                                                                                                                                           | **Kind of values**                                                                                                         | Stock module      |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|-------------------|